bubbakittee/GeomBib/README.md

 The bibliography is a single large text file in the .bib format used by TeX/LaTeX.

-I created the bibliography for my own use, but I'm publishing it here in the hope that other people will benefit from it (and contrbute to it, also I hope).
+I created the bibliography for my own use, but I'm publishing it here in the hope that other people will benefit from it (and contrbute to it, also, I hope).